Skip to main content

 Will I receive funding if I am admitted into the program?

-Most of our scholars are awarded a monthly stipend, health insurance, and a one-time relocation fee.
-If you take courses, tuition for one to two classes per term is also covered.
+Scholars are awarded a monthly stipend, health insurance, and a one-time relocation fee.
+If you take courses, tuition for one class per term is also covered.

 How long will I be in the program?

 Each scholar spends one to two years in the program.
-This is determined in consultation with the program director(s) and your faculty mentor.
+This is determined in consultation with the program director(s) and your faculty mentors.

 How will my time be spent in the program?